-Members looked at action taken previously following a motion to Council and also compared the stance of Bolsover District Council (BDC) to that of North East Derbyshire District Council (NEDDC), given that the authorities shared the service tasked with local service delivery and enforcement.
+Members looked at action taken previously following a motion to Council and also compared the approach of Bolsover District Council (BDC) to that of neighbouring authorities.
 This is set out below in section 5.

 An information request to Derbyshire County Council during the course of the review established that the following legislation covers the licensing, storage, and sale of explosives/fireworks: